truenas/middleware/docs/userguide/freenas_intro.rst

 When determining the type and size of device to install the operating system to, keep the following points in mind:

-- the *bare* minimum size is 4GB.
+- the *bare* minimum size is 4 GB.
 This provides room for the operating system and two boot environments.
 Since each update creates a boot environment, the
-  *recommended* minimum is at least 8GB or 16GB as this provides room for more boot environments.
+  *recommended* minimum is at least 8 GB or 16 GB as this provides room for more boot environments.

-- if you plan to make your own boot environments, budget about 1GB of storage per boot environment.
+- if you plan to make your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.

 - when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, not well made sticks.